 Health economics is a discipline concerned with problems that arise due to scarce resources, such as how to value health and healthcare, allocate healthcare budgets and configure health services [1].
 In seeking to solve these problems, health economists typically use models which are simplified and selective representations of systems that are believed to influence human health.
 A health economic model should be capable of being described using words and figures (a conceptual model), equations (a mathematical model) and software (a computational model).
 Health economic scientific manuscripts typically describe a model using its conceptual and mathematical representations but report results that have been generated by its computational representation (i.e., the format that allows computers to perform calculations).
 The conceptual, mathematical and computational representations of a model are assumed to be isomorphic.
 However, the ease of independently assessing the validity of this assumption depends in part on how a health economic model has been implemented computationally.

 The set of software files implementing a health economic model’s structure, data and algorithms can be called a computational health economic model (CHEM).
 CHEMs can be developed using commercial modelling software or open-source programming languages such as Python [2] or R [3].
-An advantage of commercial modelling software is that users often require no or limited programming skills to develop and apply CHEMs.
+An advantage of commercial modelling software is that users often require limited or no programming skills to develop and apply CHEMs.
 However, open-source software programming languages may facilitate the development of CHEMs that are more transparent, reusable and updatable [4,5].
 The decision about what type of software development platform to use must balance ethical considerations and resource constraints (see Table 1).

 Open-source CHEMs remain rare [6,7].
 The software used to develop CHEMs was identified as a barrier to open-source model implementations by participants in a 2020 survey of health economists [5].
 Other reported barriers relate to difficulties in generalising models, updating models and transferring model data, concerns about the level of public access and lack of interest from decision-makers, and legal, confidentiality and security considerations [5].